Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-2OR5iK5zy7E.md

 ### Transcript

-> will we get more vehicles out of the game i don't know maybe maybe there'll be more vehicles added to the game who knows
+> will we get more vehicles out of the game I don't know maybe maybe there'll be more vehicles added to the game who knows